doug-leith/cydia/README.md

 ## Mitmproxy setup (Raspberry Pi)
 1. A Raspberry Pi is fine for running mitmproxy too, and much cheaper than a Macbook!
 But best to use a newer Raspberry Pi 4 as I've had trouble trying to use an older Pi 3.
 To set it up, first follow the [instructions](https://www.raspberrypi.org/documentation/configuration/wireless/access-point-routed.md) to configure Pi as a Wifi router.

-2. Install mitmproxy using `apt-get install mitmproxy`.
+2. Install mitmproxy by downloading the binary from https://mitmproxy.org/downloads/using (the version installed by `apt-get install mitmproxy` lags the latest release quite a bit).
 Setup the firewall rules to redirect traffic to mitmproxy by running this [shell script](https://raw.githubusercontent.com/doug-leith/cydia/main/mitm_iptables.conf).

 3. Run mitmproxy using e.g. `mitmdump --mode transparent --showhost --ssl-insecure --rawtcp`